 Minor adjustments to the above construction requirements may be allowed by the Executive Director in the approved Construction Plan if such adjustments: (1) are deemed reasonable and necessary; and (2) do not adversely impact coastal resources.
-All requirements above and all requirements of the approved Construction Plan shall be enforceable components of this coastal development permit.
-The Permittee shall undertake construction in accordance with the approved Construction Plan.
+The Applicant shall undertake development in accordance with the approved Construction Plan.
+All requirements above and all requirements of the approved Construction Plan shall be enforceable components of this CDP.

-7. Archeological Monitor.
-In the event that any article of historical or cultural significance is encountered during construction activities, all activity that could damage or destroy these resources must cease and the Executive Director and the Native American Heritage Commission must be notified so that the articles may be suitably protected or flagged for future research.
+- 8. Archeological Monitor.
+In the event that any artifacts of historical or cultural significance are encountered during construction activities, all activity that could damage or destroy such artifacts must cease and the Executive Director and the Native American Heritage Commission must be notified within one working day so that the artifacts may be suitably protected or flagged for future research.
 A qualified archaeologist and/or the Native American Heritage Commission shall be consulted in order to examine the site and obtain recommendations for subsequent measures for the protection and disposition of significant artifacts.
-Mitigation measures shall be developed and submitted to the Executive Director for review and approval that address and proportionately offset the impacts of the project on archaeological resources.

-8. Sensitive Bird Species.
-During the period February 1 through August 31, a qualified biologist shall conduct a pre-construction survey for the presence of nesting birds at the project site or in the trees adjacent to the downcoast property line.
-The survey shall be done immediately prior to the commencement of significant construction activities (those with potential noise impacts).
-If an active nest of a federally or state-listed threatened or endangered bird species, bird species of special concern, or any species of raptor is identified during preconstruction surveys, or is otherwise identified during construction, the Permittee shall notify all appropriate State and Federal agencies within 24 hours, and shall develop an appropriate action specific to each incident that shall be consistent with the recommendations of those agencies.
-The Permittee shall notify the Executive Director in writing by facsimile or e-mail within 24 hours and consult with the Executive Director regarding the determinations of the State and Federal agencies.
+Mitigation measures shall be developed and submitted to the Executive Director for review and approval that address and proportionately offset the impacts of the project on such archaeological resources. - 9.
+Sensitive Bird Species.
+Prior to the commencement of any construction activities taking place between February 1st and August 31st that have the potential for significant noise impacts, a qualified biologist shall conduct a pre-construction survey for the presence of nesting birds at the project site or in the trees adjacent to the downcoast property line.
+If an active nest of a Federal or State-listed threatened or endangered bird species, bird species of special concern, or any species of raptor is identified during such preconstruction surveys, or is otherwise identified during construction, the Permittee shall notify all appropriate State and Federal agencies within 24 hours, and shall develop an appropriate action plan specific to each incident that shall be consistent with the recommendations of those agencies.
+The Permittee shall notify the Executive Director in writing within 24 hours and consult with the Executive Director regarding the determinations of the State and Federal agencies.
 At a minimum, if the active nest is located within 250 feet of construction activities (within 500 feet for raptors), the Permittee shall submit a report, for Executive Director review and approval, that demonstrates how construction activities shall be modified to ensure that nesting birds are not disturbed by construction-related noise.